jk-me/deuces/README.md

 ### Installing

 To start this application on a local server, run the following commands in your terminal after cloning this repository to your local environment and navigating to its root directory.

-You may also need to change the Procfie to work locally, if it is different from below, as there is a version used for deployment.
+This method will use the heroku CLI.

 ```
-//Procfile (replace all with code below)
-web: sh -c 'cd client && npm start'
-api: bundle exec rails s -p 3001

-//In terminal:
-$bundle install
-$rake db:migrate
-$cd client && npm install
-$cd ..
-$rake start
+$ heroku local
 ```

-Then navigate to localhost:3000 in your web browser.
+Then navigate to localhost:5000 in your web browser.

 ## Author